Joseph Evans Ram

 Series: 705 outside packaged single acting ram.

 This pump was one of a pair purchased by Simon Carves Ltd in 1951 for the new Nantgarw coke works, Treforrest, South Wales and used for transferring milk of lime solution to the concentrated ammonia plant, where ammonia was removed from the gas stream.
-Sometime in the 1970s the ammonia plant was shut down at Nantgarw and the ammonia liqueur taken in bulk to the Phurnacite Plant at Mountain Ash for further treatment in their ammonia plant.
+Sometime in the 1970s the ammonia plant was shut down at Nantgarw and the ammonia liquor taken in bulk to the Phurnacite Plant at Mountain Ash for further treatment in their ammonia plant.

 The lime plant at Nantgarw fell into disuse and remained derelict until the coke works closed in 1987.
 During those intervening years the brass bearings and other non ferrous fittings were 'removed', leaving both pumps incomplete.

-Video (6.4MB 10s) :Running on Compressed Air - Front View Running Slowly
+Video (6.4MB 10s) :Running on Compressed

-Video (6.4MB 10s) :Running on Compressed Air - Front View Running at Speed
+Air - Front View Running at Speed

-Video (6.7MB 10s) :Running on Compressed Air - Left View Running Slowly
+Video (6.7MB 10s) :Running on Compressed

-Ram vertical 5x4x5, No.43141, 1955, Phurnacite Fuel Works
+#Ram vertical 5x4x5, No.43141, 1955, Phurnacite Fuel Works

 Size: 5" steam cylinder, 4" pumping cylinder with 5" stroke and 30" diameter flywheel.